German birth rate drops rapidly, new report says – DW – 10/23/2024

 The study saw a disproportionate decline in birth rate, 17.5%, in eastern German states.

-Researchers stated that it was impossible to know whether the changes were permanent or temporary changes in family planning.
+Researchers stated that it was impossible to know whether the shift came down to permanent or temporary changes in family planning.

 "Politicians would be well advised to monitor these developments more closely, also in order to avoid possible wrong decisions when expanding daycare and schooling," Ragnitz said.

-In the years from 2011 to 2016, Germany's fertility rate rose from 1.39 to 1.59 due to better overall conditions for families with children and immigration.
+In the years from 2011 to 2016, Germany's fertility rate rose from 1.39 to 1.59 due in part to better overall conditions for families with children as well as the arrival of immigrant families with higher fertility rates.

 In the western German states, 32.9% of the population have a migrant background — which means that they have either immigrated themselves or come from immigrant families.
 The figure is 11.4% in eastern states.